transloadit/uppy/website/src/docs/robodog-form.md

 ## Transloadit

-All the options to the [Transloadit][transloadit] plugin are supported.
+All the options to the [Transloadit][transloadit plugin] plugin are supported.

 ## Locale